truman-misfit/xsbt-cucumber-plugin/README.markdown

 Requests for features can be posted to the issues list or emailed to the author.

 ## Release History ##

+### 0.8.0 ###

+Supports a single version of cucumber-jvm that is cross-built for both Scala 2.9.x and 2.10.x

 ### 0.7.2 ###